 - Ron Wilson, Director, Case Western Reserve University-Cleveland Play House MFA Acting Program

-Students entering the Theatre Performance program will be working toward a Bachelor of Fine Arts degree.
-The BFA program in Theatre Performance offers a wide range of opportunities with focus on vocal & physical development, script analysis and acting theory.
+Students entering the Acting (Theatre Performance) program will be working toward a Bachelor of Fine Arts degree.
+The BFA program in Acting offers a wide range of opportunities with focus on vocal & physical development, script analysis and acting theory.
 This intense curriculum is designed to give students a broad study of the theatre arts and develop strong performance skills while providing numerous opportunities for onstage experience.

 Courses offered include camera & voice over work, directing, and concentrated studio work in movement, voice, and speech.
 The acting classes cover all genres of theatre and are designed with a personalized focus in mind.
 An impressive student to faculty ratio makes this very personalized training a key component of our success.
 Master classes with nationally recognized, professional artists are also provided to expand the academic experience beyond the classroom.

 Students receive varied performance opportunities in the Department’s nine-show season, offering experiences in three different theatre spaces.
 Onstage experience is also provided through department-supported, student-directed Footlight productions, directing classes, as well as the New Play Project offered each summer.
 Several professional and summer stock companies audition our students on campus and students also have the chance to showcase their talent for industry agents and casting directors from New York and Chicago.

 Prepare an audition of two contrasting one-minute monologues.
 You will be stopped after two minutes.
 Please be sure both pieces are completed within the designated time.
 Your introduction should include your name, the name of your characters, and the plays those characters are from.
 The clock begins after your introduction.